WilstonOreo/invoicer/README.md

 ## Usage

+The application can be configured by editing the default config `invoicer.toml` or by providing a custom config as TOML file.
+The default config file can be located in your home folder our in the working directory.

 Invoicer needs at least one *recipient* and one or several *worklogs* as input.
 Worklogs are merged and then assigned to each recipient based on the contained tags.
 An invoice is created for each recipient.

-The application can be configured by editing the default config `invoicer.toml` or by providing a custom config as TOML file.

 ### Recipient